What makes a good seed?March 4, 2020

-A good seed is one that farmers can find and afford.
+A good seed is one that farmers have access to and can afford.

 A good seed works with nature, instead of against it.

-For all its randomness, nature actually knows what it’s doing.
-Ecosystems are robust, resilient cycles of living things, sun, air and soil.
-Everything has its role.
+Nature knows what it’s doing.
+Ecosystems are robust, resilient cycles of living things, sun, air and soil where everything has its role.

-Farmers curate the seeming chaos into a productive farm.
+Farmers curate and steward ecosystems into a productive farm.
 A good seed fits into this ecological system.
 Fitting in could mean growing into a plant bees can pollinate without taking in harmful pesticides.
 It could mean being able to grow without massive inputs of fertilizer or herbicides that seep into the water table and poison the fish downstream.
 A good seed maintains and enhances the health of its environment.

 A good seed makes the most of the soil, water and light that are available in its environment, while resisting local pests and diseases.